dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/bigquery.md

 ## Write disposition
 All write dispositions are supported

+If you set the [`replace` strategy](../../general-usage/full-loading.md) to `staging-optimized` the destination tables will be dropped and recreated with a [clone command](https://cloud.google.com/bigquery/docs/table-clones-create) from the staging tables.

 ## Data loading
 `dlt` uses `BigQuery` load jobs that send files from local filesystem or gcs buckets.
 Loader follows [Google recommendations](https://cloud.google.com/bigquery/docs/error-messages) when retrying and terminating jobs.
 Google BigQuery client implements elaborate retry mechanism and timeouts for queries and file uploads, which may be configured in destination options.